Gatherings and Camps

 Veggies provides catering support, advice and facilities for indoor gatherings, often hosted at the Sumac Centre and other social centres, or at summer camps, such as those held by Peace News, Earth First, the Animal Rights Coalition and Climate Camps.

-This advice may also be helpful for the community cooks at the ‘People’s Kitchen help each Saturday at the Sumac Centre.
+This advice may also be helpful for the community cooks at the ‘People’s Kitchen at the Sumac Centre.

 Details of Camps and Gatherings at which Veggies is providing catering support can be found on our events diary.